 The addition of a Bachelor of Science in Nursing program increases the preparedness of nurses for patient care, while also providing opportunity for nurses to advance in their career toward management or departmental positions with higher earnings.

 The program accepts both new students and practicing nurses who have earned their ADN from other institutions (nursing and qualifying credits are transferable).
-Applications are currently being accepted for the RN-BSN program starting in Fall 2018.
+Applications are currently being accepted for the RN-BSN program starting in Spring 2019.
 Click here to access the online application.

 The complete list of admissions requirements can be found here.